-One half hour, repeatable six (6) times.
+One half hour.
 This is a production/performance class.
 Practical production experiences, both technical and performance, in a structured setting aimed at increasing ability and knowledge and enhancing independence in the theatrical production process.
 The shows produced by the Theatre Department during the semester will be the focus of practical activities.
 A minimum of 50 hours of practical production work will be required.